arosbio/cpsign_docs/docs/source/sections/publish_models.md

     ghcr.io/arosbio/cpsign-cp-clf-server:latest
 ```

-In this example you mount your current directory (`source="$(pwd)"`) to the directory `/app/data/` inside the container - your `clf-model.jar` is thus located in `/app/data/clf-model.jar` - which we specify with the `--env` parameter.
+In this example you mount your current directory (`source="$(pwd)"`) to the directory `/app/data/` inside the container - your `clf-model.jar` is thus located in `/app/data/clf-model.jar` - which we specify to `MODEL_URI` using the `--env` parameter.

 ## Publish models at SciLifeLab Serve

 This sections is a how-to-guide for how to publish models using the [SciLifeLab Serve](https://serve.scilifelab.se/) facility, mainly intended for researchers to e.g. publish models in connection with a published manuscript.
-To publish services at SciLifeLab you need to publish public Docker images at an online repository, this guide details how this is done using the [GitHub docker registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-docker-registry).
-To follow this guide you need to have a public github repository that your models and images can be connected to, this can either be a personal repository or one linked to an organization (e.g. https://github.com/pharmbio).
+To publish services at SciLifeLab you need to publish public Docker images at an online container repository, this guide details how this is done using the [GitHub docker registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-docker-registry).
+To follow this guide you need to have a public GitHub repository that your models and images can be connected to, this can either be a personal repository or one linked to an organization (e.g. https://github.com/pharmbio).